-WeChat overshadows Chinese retail market with its 850m monthly users.
-According to business intelligence company, L2 WeChat is an optimal platform for luxury brand to access the Chinese market due to its one to one connectivity feature.
+WeChat overshadows the Chinese retail market with its 850m monthly users.
+According to business intelligence company, L2 WeChat is an optimal platform for the luxury brand to access the Chinese market due to its one to one connectivity feature.
 Local jewelry brands already hold a market share of $103bn by using WeChat as a platform to reach its customers.
 Now some western jewelry brands are swaying in, to reveal this rewarding market.

 Marketing to China it's also an Agency

 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

 Which luxury jewelry brands have entered the Chinese market with WeChat?